skip to content

 A person is a prohibited from working with children under the Child Safety (Prohibited Persons) Act 2016 (SA) if they [s 15(1)]:

-This means that a person may be prohibited from working with children independently of a check.
+This means that a person may be prohibited from working with children even without applying for a working with children check.

 It is an offence for a prohibited person to work with children.
-The maximum penalty for this offence is a fine of $50,000 or imprisonment for one year [s 15(3)].
+The maximum penalty for this offence is a fine of $50,000 or imprisonment for 1 year [s 15(3)].

 • 15 years of age and the offender was 18 years of age, or